...the coming year may well be remembered

 The discussion on the social impact of the Internet has to be carefully framed.
-While our goal may be to address the negative aspects (reduction of social cohesion and solidarity, less critical thinking), we may end up undermining numerous positive developments.
+While our goal may be to address the negative aspects (reduction of social cohesion and solidarity, less critical thinking), we may end up undermining numerous positive digital developments.

 The main developments in 2016:

 The cyber-driven tension between the USA and Russia marked the end of 2016 and the beginning of this year.
 Cybersecurity within the premier league of global politics will feature prominently on the agendas of G7, G20, and other high-level summits in 2017.

 The main question will be whether the current crisis between the USA and Russia will evolve into a new cyber detente or a cold war.
 Some optimism can be found in the way China and the USA dealt with the crisis on economic cyber-espionage in 2015.
 The two countries not only resolved their bilateral tensions through dialogue, but introduced a prohibition on economic cyber-espionage in the G20 Antalya communiqué and in other policy documents.

 Cybersecurity will be one of the urgent priorities for the Trump administration.
 In the first few months of 2017, the general contours of the future US cyber foreign policy will start emerging.
 During the year, we can also expect more focus on geopolitics between Russia and the USA (cybersecurity) and on geo-economics between China and the USA (digital trade, economic espionage).